-Well, unfortunately if health care legislation goes through, you won’t have the freedom to shop around at all.
+Well, unfortunately if health-care legislation goes through, you won’t have the freedom to shop around at all.
 The government will charge you a percentage of your income to cover everyone’s insurance costs.
 That $90 visit is looking pretty good when compared to two or even 5 percent pulled out of your income.
 The only doctors you will be able to choose from will be selected by the government.
 And even if you can find a decent one, the best doctors will have closed down to find other, more profitable careers (or will have moved to freer countries).

 HSAs are one of the only steps in the direction toward individual responsibility.
-I’m surprised that there isn’t more discussion about consumer driven health care initiatives in the health care debate.
+I’m surprised that there isn’t more discussion about consumer driven health-care initiatives in the health-care debate.
 Consumer driven plans mean that the consumer has the authority, not the government.
 It also means that people have to take responsibility for their own and their family’s health.
 It means that if they are irresponsible there will be serious repercussions, which in itself should be their primary motivator.
 If the government’s doctors are worse than our current physicians (and they will be), you are essentially putting yourself, your family and literally everyone you know at a higher health risk.

 But universal health care sounds pretty good, right?
 The names they throw around cast government run health care in a positive and almost otopian light: everyone gets health care.
 It is universal.
 Health care is a human right and the government is going to make sure you get it.
-People think that they are getting something for nothing, that this universal health care is a kind of free perk for being a US citizen.
+People think that they are getting something for nothing, that this universal health care is a kind of free perk for being an American citizen.
 But we will pay for the health care in the form of higher taxes on our employers, income, property and purchases.

 If our employers are taxed more, they will pay us less.
 When a business has to pay effectively 120 percent of your wage (which they currently do) and you only take home 80 percent of it (which is also currently the case), there is a 40 percent gap that goes to Uncle Sam.
 This gap will widen as the size of government increases.
 They have to get their money from somewhere and 40 percent turns into 50 percent, 60 percent and so on.
 On top of that, you get taxed on your purchases (sales tax) and your property if you own any (property tax).
 We have seen how effective the government is at running things (they aren’t), yet people seem to be okay with adding another “health care” tax to businesses and individuals that will give the government more work to do.